 Unlike many scopes, the 127ED has a handle attached to the tube rings, which is helpful, considering the scope’s 18 pounds (8.16 kilograms).
 The tube rings are attached to a standard Vixen-style dovetail.

-If you are considering this scope for visual use, and don’t already have a set of eyepieces, I would recommend at the minimum buying a 30-40 mm 2 inch wide-angle eyepiece, a ~24 mm wide-angle eyepiece, and a few others that are in the 6, 9, and 15 mm focal length range.
+If you are considering this scope for visual use and don’t already have a set of eyepieces, I would recommend at the very least buying a 30-40 mm 2-inch wide-angle eyepiece, a ~24 mm wide-angle eyepiece, and a few others that are in the 6, 9, and 15 mm focal length range.

 Explore Scientific is one of the best and most well-known eyepiece manufacturers out there, and they offer eyepieces at virtually every focal length, apparent field of view, and price.